williamscott701/NK/README.md

 ## Development

 The project uses Astro for static site generation with TypeScript support.
-All Bible-related scripts are organized in the `scripts/` directory for easy maintenance and execution.
+Essential scripts are organized in the `scripts/` directory for development and content management.

 ## License